ZanzyTHEbar/firedragon-go/src/docs/engineering_design_document.md

 ### 7.1 Error Handling

-- Use `fmt.Errorf` for detailed error messages with context.
-- Implement retry logic (e.g., 3 attempts) for transient failures like network timeouts.
-- Validate configuration and inputs before execution.

-### 7.2 Logging

-- Use Go's `log` package for console output in a Docker-friendly format.
-- Optionally integrate structured logging (e.g., Zap) for production use.
+ Use Pocketbase to handle errors and exceptions, ensuring that all errors are logged and reported to the user.
+Implement retry logic for transient errors (e.g., network issues) with exponential backoff.
+- **Transient Errors**: Retry with exponential backoff (e.g., 1s, 2s, 4s).
+- **Permanent Errors**: Log and notify the user, e.g., invalid credentials or API limits reached.
+- **Graceful Shutdown**: Handle OS signals (e.g., SIGTERM, SIGINT) to stop background tasks and close resources.

 ---